Qiskit/qiskit-serverless/_sources/deployment/local.rst.txt

       c:\path\to\virtual\environment\Scripts\Activate.ps1

 .. code-block::
-   :caption: Clone the Quantum Serverless repository.
+   :caption: Clone the Qiskit Serverless repository.

       cd /path/to/workspace/
-      git clone git@github.com:Qiskit-Extensions/quantum-serverless.git
+      git clone git@github.com:Qiskit-Extensions/qiskit-serverless.git

 Step 2: Set up Docker

-To set up Quantum Serverless on your local machine, you will need to use `docker compose`_.
+To set up Qiskit Serverless on your local machine, you will need to use `docker compose`_.

 .. _docker compose: https://docs.docker.com/compose/

 Step 3: Initiate the test cluster

-Once you have Docker and docker compose installed, you can run the following command from the root of the ``quantum-serverless`` repository to set up the infrastructure:
+Once you have Docker and docker compose installed, you can run the following command from the root of the ``qiskit-serverless`` repository to set up the infrastructure:

 .. code-block::